12 common problems with Monstera

 So what can cause a Monstera to grow leaves without splits?
 Or leaves with splits that don’t develop properly?

-• Your Monstera is a baby.
+- Your Monstera is still too young.
 It takes a few leaves before the first splits start to appear, and even then it might even be one or two.
 Be patient: plants are slow beings.
 With the right care, each new Monstera leaf will show more and more intricate fenestration.

 Still not sure?
 Have a look at the full article on when Monstera leaves split.